 3. Review your notes

-If you recall from our original explainer, any inputs will be logged as two different types of notes: fleeting notes and literature notes.
+If you recall from our original explainer, any inputs will be logged as one of two different types of notes: fleeting notes and literature notes.
 Then it’s up to you to review those, transfer them to permanent notes, and add them to your Zettelkasten.

 Keep in mind that your permanent note will be more complete and should include a(n):